agco/dokku-registry/README.md

 This pulls the image tag from the current logged-on registry and deploys it to Dokku The application will be auto-created in case it doesn't exist yet

+## Set config variables prior to application start

+There is an outstanding PR which can accomodate this : https://github.com/progrium/dokku/pull/599/files

+Here is a Dokku fork which has has created a branch merging a couple of PRs with the 599 included : https://github.com/neam/dokku/tree/awaiting-prs

+If you are looking for an example on how to bootstrap this have a look at this repo : https://github.com/agco-adm/dokku-provision-ALM-support